 Millfield’s Director of Athletics, Alan Richardson, says, “Lucy’s selection to the futures programme is great reward for her hard work and success so far.
 Being part of the British Athletics programme adds additional support to that which she receives here at Millfield as her athletics career goes from strength to strength.”

-Learn more about Millfield's legacy at past Olympics here.
+Learn more about Athletics at Millfield here.